Wheaton Precious Metals Corp. (WPM) Shares Up Despite Recent Market Volatility - News Heater

 WPM’s Market Performance

-WPM stock saw a decrease of -1.96% in the past week, with a monthly decline of -6.58% and a quarterly a decrease of -12.93%.
-The volatility ratio for the week is 1.83%, and the volatility levels for the last 30 days are 2.34% for Wheaton Precious Metals Corp.
+WPM stock saw a decrease of 5.22% in the past week, with a monthly decline of -2.34% and a quarterly a decrease of -0.79%.
+The volatility ratio for the week is 2.61%, and the volatility levels for the last 30 days are 2.41% for Wheaton Precious Metals Corp.
 (WPM).
-The simple moving average for the last 20 days is -4.14% for WPM’s stock, with a simple moving average of -4.77% for the last 200 days.
+The simple moving average for the last 20 days is 2.22% for WPM stock, with a simple moving average of -0.32% for the last 200 days.

 Analysts’ Opinion of WPM